dakotaleesmith/pyProjects/README.md

 # pyProjects

-A collection of finished and unfinished Python projects.
+A collection of finished and unfinished Python projects, code snippets for tutorial articles, and solutions to various coding challenges/puzzles.